Sellf/docs/source/includes/_appointments.md

 }
 ```

-This endpoint allows to create a appointment.
+This endpoint allows to create an appointment.

 ### HTTP Request